archercreat/vdk/README.md

 ```

 # Notes
 The msr exploitation is highly unstable and should be used as a last resort.
 There is a high chance that the thread will switch to another core where `cr4.smap` isn't disabled.
-If you really want to use msr exploit, replace cr4 value that is specific to your PC in `lib/vdk/msr.cpp` (I didn't bother getting cr4 value dynamically but might do it later).
+If you really want to use msr exploit, build project in `Release` mode and replace cr4 value that is specific to your PC in `lib/vdk/msr.cpp` (I didn't bother getting cr4 value dynamically but might do it later).

 # build
 ```